Atkinson-Lab/PGS_Array_WGS/README.md

 - `LDSC`: Contains codes for calculating heritability for the 10 Pan-UKBB tratis.

-- `phenotype_list.txt`: Lists 10 Pan UKBB GWAS traits and their sample sizes that were used in PRS-CS and LDSC.
+- `phenotype_list.txt`: Lists 10 Pan-UKBB GWAS traits and their sample sizes that were used in PRS-CS and LDSC.

 ***Please refer to the README in each folder for more detailed descriptions.***